 What is an Executor?

-In order for an Executor to carry out their duties they will be required to apply for a Grant of Probate, this is a legal document issued by the Probate Court giving the executors authority to deal with the deceased’s assets.
-If there are any claims against the Estate or other legal issues arise the Executor will be required to deal with these issues.
+In order for an Executor to carry out their duties, they will be required to apply for a Grant of Probate.
+This will give your Executor the authority to deal with your assets.
+Consequently, if there are any claims against your Estate or if other legal issues arise, your Executor will have to deal with them.

 Appointing an executor

-It is important that you appoint an executor who is trustworthy, reliable and capable of carrying out the duties outlined in the Olive Bay Guide Series: A Guide to being an Executor.
+It is important that you appoint an Executor who is trustworthy, reliable and most importantly, capable.

-You can appoint a single Executor, joint Executors or a group of people to be Executors in your Will.
-If there are joint or multiple Executors nominated in a Will, they should discuss the practicalities of carrying out their duties and come to an agreement.
-All the Executors should sign the agreement with a wet signature.
+You can appoint a single Executor, joint Executors or even groups to be Executors in your Will.
+If you nominate joint or multiple Executors, they should discuss the practicalities of carrying out their duties.
+All of the Executors should sign the agreement using a wet signature.

 What if my Executor is unable to Act?

-In some circumstances, an Executor may not be able to fulfill their role as an Executor under a Will.
-For example in the following circumstances:-
+In some circumstances, an individual may not be able to fulfil their role as your Executor.
+This could be for a variety of reasons:

-- The individual does not wish to undertake the Role of Executor
+- Either the individual does not wish to undertake the role of your Executor.

-- The person named loses capacity due to sickness or age
+- The person you named loses capacity due to sickness or age.

-If the executor named cannot or doesn’t wish to act and no substitute executor is named, beneficiaries can apply to administer the estate.
+If the named executor cannot or does not wish to act and no substitute executor is named, beneficiaries can also apply to administer your estate.